milind1213/MG-BDD/README.md

 To Run Web Tests Only : npm run test:web
 To Run API Tests Only : npm run test:api
-To Execute all tests (web and API) : npn run test:all

-How to Run Tests in Parallel
+To Execute all tests (web and API) : npn run test:all To Execute Performance (K6) Tests Only : npm run test:k6 How to Run Tests in Parallel
 To enable parallel execution:
 Open the cucumber.json configuration file.